rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-private-setter"}

-And if you want to annotate the getter but keep the default implementation:
+Or if you want to annotate the getter but keep the default implementation:

 ```kotlin
 // Inject annotation